 The Torrey Pines Lodge, now used as a visitor center and ranger station, was built with her funds and donated to the people of San Diego.
+It was designed by noted architects Richard Requa and Herbert Lewis Jackson.
 It opened as a restaurant in 1923.

 Finally, she bequeathed the City of San Diego the groves of Torrey pines, asking that they “be held in perpetuity as a public park,” and requesting, “that care be taken to preserve the natural beauty of the area” in 1932.

 Today’s visitors may thank Ellen Browning Scripps for having the foresight to protect this unique place in the California landscape.

 A little more walking takes us to our main destination, the Lodge.
 An old adobe built in 1922, it originally served as a restaurant!
 According to the official website, it had stumpy tables, chintz curtains, lampshades made of Torrey Pine needles, and a jukebox!
 Back in those days, Model T cars had difficulty going up the steep hill, because they didn’t have a fuel pump, and instead relied on a gravity system.
 When the steeply climbing cars conked out, drivers were told to continue up the hill in reverse!

 This is near the front door.
 The sign below reads:

 When the Lodge was built in 1922-23, thousands of bricks were made on site using local sand and clay.
 The gap in the stucco coating above deliberately reveals the original adobe bricks.